Skiing Safety Rules

 • Pay attention to the weather forecast and new snowfalls.
 Most avalanches happen while it’s snowing or during the 24 hours following the snowfall.

 • Have a plan.
-Agree with your companions on the plan to follow, meeting points, spacing between skiers; as well as safety or escape routes.
+Agree with your companions on the plan to follow, meeting points, spacing between skiers and safety or escape routes.

 • Review the “what ifs?”.
 Study possible risks or difficulties and establish action plans before starting the descent.
 Do not expose yourself to unnecessary risks.